flimflamjs/ff-dashboard/README.md

 }
 ```

-Here are all of the options that can be passed to the init function:
+Here are all of the options that can be passed to the dashboard's init function:

 | key | type | default | description |
 |:----|:-----|:--------|:------------|